Communication, Rhetoric and the Literary Arts (CRLA)

 ENG 200: English Language and Composition II

-In addition to their regular English class, this supplemental course in 10th grade focuses on helping English language learners write coherent and logical academic English.
+In addition to their regular English class, this supplemental course in 10th grade focuses on boosting students’ ability to produce coherent and logical academic English.
 Students practice writing as a process, with frequent instructor feedback at every stage of writing workshops designed to build a supportive community of writers.
 A significant portion of class time is also dedicated to improving reading comprehension, expanding academic vocabulary, and reviewing the fundamental rules of grammar.
 This course is useful not only for promoting success in students’ English class, but for academic success in all courses.